 Operating this stove means, more or less, lighting a candle and switching on a fan.
 Strange, yes, for a backpack stove.
 But the stove will dependably blast away given proper treatment.
 Follow these instructions to operate the stove in the wilderness and keep it fueled.

 1. Select a level place, outdoors, to set and use the stove.
 A safe location will one be free of dry combustible plant material and fabric.

-2. If there is a breeze, turn the stove so the air inlet faces upwind.
+2. If there is a breeze, turn the stove so the air inlet and windscreen face upwind.

 This stove and portable stoves in general will perform safely.

-4. Squirt a small amount of starter fluid down into the stove, particularly near the stoke port.
+3. With the diffuser plate removed, spray a small amount of starter fluid down into the fuel bowl.

-7. Switch on the supercharger, and mate the hole in the supercharger with the stove’s air tube.
+6. Switch on the supercharger, and mate the air tubing on the supercharger with the air inlet hole in the stove.

-9. The flame can be moderated by using the flame control rod to move the control plate variably over the flame focuser.
-To further moderate the flame, the supercharger may be partly disengaged (and left running) or fully disengaged (and switched off).
+8. To moderate the flame, the supercharger may be partly disengaged (and left running) or fully disengaged (and switched off).

 Don’t let the wick go “dry” and burn up.
-The wick itself is merely cardboard and will burn up and destroy itself if there isn’t some wax to burn.
-Maintain at least ½ inch of wax in the stove.
+The wick itself can burn up and destroy itself if there isn’t some

 Execute this DIY project and use any resulting product solely at your own risk.